Olembe compensation 'can't replace my father'

 When discussing the incident last month, Confederation of African Football president Patrice Motsepe said he was unprepared to share the reason the gate had been shut, saying it still troubled him.

-"The fatalities has happened where a gate which was supposed to be open," said the South African.
+"The fatalities happened where a gate which was supposed to be open," said the South African.

 "It's something I have problems understanding and I don't want to tell you why I'm told they locked it."